 - Lean Six Sigma Black Belt Certificate of Completion upon successful completion of exam and project

 This training will only be offered through distance learning.
 In order to utilize distance learning, the student must have a computer with a High Speed Internet connection in addition to the other requirements.
-Our training uses the university's Blackboard Learn course management system and ECHO360 recordings to deliver lectures, notes and other information.
+Our training uses the university's Blackboard Learn course management system and Panopto recordings to deliver lectures, notes and other information.

 Participants should be prepared to proactively schedule their time in order to complete this offering in a timely manner.

-- Links to the pre-recorded sessions and slides will be sent out by Monday, July 13, 2015.
-These sessions should be completed during July and August in order to provide sufficient time to complete the exam.
-These links will be available until the end of August 2016 for reference throughout the project.
+- Links to the pre-recorded sessions and slides will be sent out by Monday, June 13, 2016.
+These sessions should be completed during June and July in order to provide sufficient time to complete the exam.
+These links will be available until the end of August 2017 for reference throughout the project.

 - An open-book take home exam will be distributed by Friday, June 17, 2016.
 This comprehensive exam will be due by Wednesday, August 31, 2016 at 11:59pm.
 Notification of the exam completion will be by early December.